apssouza22/computer-vision/README.md

 - Finger counter

 Machine learning models:
-- Face detection
-- Face parts detection - detecting different parts of the face (eye, nose, eyebrow, mouth, jaw)
-- Car speed monitor
-- People counter
 - Object classification
 - Object detection
 - Image segmentation
+- Car speed monitor
+- People counter
+- Face detection
+- Face parts detection - detecting different parts of the face (eye, nose, eyebrow, mouth, jaw)
+- Mask detector

 ## How to use
 - run the `download_assets.py`.
 This will download all required files for the examples